AcademySoftwareFoundation/OpenImageIO/README.md

 its APIs, its component programs (once they are built).
 There is also a [PDF version](https://readthedocs.org/projects/openimageio/downloads/pdf/latest/).

+Additional resources:

+- [User quick start](docs/QuickStart.md) is a quick example of using OpenImageIO in Python, C++, and the command line.

 👷 Building and installing OpenImageIO
 --------------------------------------